Harsh98992/digitalMenu/handbook/handbook.md

 ### 1.6.2.
 Overview of Tools and Software to Install

+To get started with web development, you will need to install the following tools and software, google the softwares to download them:
 1. Node.js - Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.
 You can download Node.js from the official website and install it on your machine.
 2. Angular CLI - The Angular CLI is a command-line interface tool that you use to initialize, develop, scaffold, and maintain Angular applications directly from a command shell.
     You can install Angular CLI using npm (Node Package Manager) which comes with Node.js.